Chart Color Schemes

 Educational outcomes in Westbury fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 17.6%, significantly below Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees lead the qualifications obtained at 12.8%, followed by postgraduate qualifications at 3.1% and graduate diplomas at 1.7%.
-Trade and technical skills are prominent, with 38.2% of residents aged 15 and above holding vocational credentials - advanced diplomas at 10.0% and certificates at 28.2%.
+The area's university qualification rate is 17.6%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.8%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.7%).
+Trade and technical skills are prominent, with 38.2% of residents aged 15+ holding vocational credentials – advanced diplomas (10.0%) and certificates (28.2%).

 Frequently Asked Questions - Education